-Canon 4000D versus Nikon D500
+Canon 4000D vs Nikon D500

-The Canon EOS 4000D and the Nikon D500 are two digital cameras that were announced, respectively, in February 2018 and January 2016.
+The Canon EOS 4000D (called Canon T100 in some regions) and the Nikon D500 are two digital cameras that were officially introduced, respectively, in February 2018 and January 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 20.7 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 20.7 MP.